 - Title fees

-Under VA mortgage lending rules, a property seller can pay up to 4% of the total loan amount toward the veteran’s closing costs (these are known as “seller’s concessions”).
+VA mortgage lending rules allow a property seller to make “seller’s concessions," that is, to contribute to the veteran’s closing costs for up to 4% of the total loan amount.
 The veteran can also cover the closing costs through a gift from a family member.

 How We Chose the Best VA Mortgage Lenders